Harshit-Dhanwalkar/CodeTint/README.md

 - [x] Output HTML is not showing color when applied colorscheme using dropdown menu.
 - [x] Dark background
 - [ ] Fix copy to clipboard button in HTML
+- [ ] Code-to-Image output does not show syntax highlighting.

 ---